Performance Improvement Plan: An Opportunity To Develop and Succeed

 - the list of the people the employee can refer to for help

-- resources the employee can use for performance improvement, such as coaching or trainings
+- resources the employee can use for performance improvements, such as coaching or pieces of training

 - extra materials and outside sources the employee can use on their own to improve their work

 Part 6: Performance improvement plan outcomes